Full-scale funding up to $30,000

 The committee encourages proposals of broad appeal that are interdisciplinary in nature, and it also welcomes smaller projects aimed at more specialized audiences.
 We are especially interested projects that can have a tangible impact on the UR community and beyond, and/or in those that might have a continuing presence or effect.

 The Humanities Project has sponsored a number of large, high-profile events such as national and international conferences, and we are particularly interested in sponsoring more such events in the future.
-Faculty are encouraged to discuss their ideas with the Humanities Project Executive Committee.
-Logistic support for these events can be made available.
+Faculty are encouraged to discuss their ideas with the Humanities Project Committee.
+Department administrators are responsible for managing project logistics.